-The proposed CRA Center and CRA Neighborhood future land use designations for the Old Palm City CRA is compatible with the future land use designations in the surrounding area.
+The proposed CRA Center and CRA Neighborhood future land use designations for the Old Palm City CRA are compatible with the future land use designations in the surrounding area.

 The amendment of the FLUM will not substantially change the uses or the intensity of development that are permitted.
 The intent of the amendment is to modify the regulatory framework to simplify interpretation and implementation for property owners, developers and County staff and provide greater flexibility regarding permitted uses.
 The intent is to realize the longstanding vision for the CRAs as represented in the Redevelopment Plans adopted in the late 1990s and early 2000s more efficiently and effectively.
-The proposed CRA Center and CRA Neighborhood future land use designations should have no negative impact on nearby land uses.
-Nor should these nearby land uses negatively impact the CRA Center or CRA Neighborhood future land use designations.
+Increased flexibility may enable densities and intensities that are now permitted to be achieved.
+The proposed CRA Center and CRA Neighborhood future land use designations should complement nearby land uses.